Gender, Sexuality and Women’s Studies

-Students must earn a C- or better in all minor courses and a GPA of 2.0 in the minor is required.
+Required Courses: (Students must earn a C- or better in all minor courses and a GPA of 2.0 in the minor is required.)

 Choose five electives from the following list.
 Courses selected must reflect at least two disciplines and include at least three at the upper-level.

 Students may double-count courses from the major, in secondary majors or minors.
 A minimum of two courses must be unique to the minor (may not be double-counted).
 By permission of the program coordinator, students may apply to have directed study, directed research, and internships in a range of disciplines substituted as electives in the minor.
 The program coordinator will also evaluate coursework completed during study abroad in terms of course substitutions for the minor.